thesleuth/reveal-slides/md/miscellaneous/making_your_first_app.md

 ### Tinder for X - Bark Buddies

-* Who is listing the puppies?
+* Who is enlisting the puppies?
 * What does liking a puppy actually do?
 * How do local shelters vet potential adopters?
 * Are there services that already do this?